Why accuracy doesn’t require depiction

 Accuracy as Discipline, Not Description

-Every composition is governed by internal rules—alignment, proportion, spatial hierarchy, controlled repetition.
-These decisions are exact, but they do not point outward.
-They resolve inward.
+Every composition follows internal rules—alignment, proportion, spatial hierarchy, and controlled repetition.
+These decisions are exact, yet they do not point outward; instead, they resolve inward.

-Nothing is rendered to stand in for something else.
-Nothing functions as a visual substitute.
-The work does not reference an external subject—it constructs its own internal logic.
+Nothing renders as a stand‑in for something else.
+Nothing operates as a visual substitute.
+Rather than referencing an external subject, the work constructs its own internal logic.

 Why the Work Resists Labels